beacon-hq/metrics/docs/trend-metrics.md

     ->trends();
 ```

-This will add a `projections` key to the result with a `date` subkey containing:
+This will set the `projections` value for the result with a `date` subkey containing:

 ```php
 [